mattarroz/megamodesty/README.md

-This is a client-server application to automate and control measurementes using an Olympus Laser Scanning Microscope (LSM).
+This is a client-server application to automate and control measurements using an Olympus Laser Scanning Microscope (LSM).
 On the client side, a python class is responsible for